Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

    :target: ../../_images/Bricklets/bricklet_led_strip_connection_800.jpg

-As described in the :ref:`WS2801 section <led_strip_bricklet_ws2801>` above the Bricklet supports pixels and strips with WS2801 controller.
+As described in the :ref:`WS2801 section <led_strip_bricklet_ws2801>` above the Bricklet supports pixels and strips with WS2801 driver.
-The terminal labeled with "Output" has to be connected with the input of the first WS2801 controller.
+The terminal labeled with "Output" has to be connected with the input of the first WS2801 driver.

 The output terminal consists of four signals: